vplauzon/real-time-lab/README.md

 In this module we will setup the real time ingestion of data into our Kusto Cluster.

+Objectives:

-*	Setup a generator of data for Azure Event Hub
+*	Setup a simulator of IoT data for Azure Event Hub
-*   Setup raw ingestion in Azure Data Explorer
+*   Continuously ingest raw data in Azure Data Explorer

 Go to [module 2 instructions](module-2).

 ### Module 3 - Transform the data at ingestion time

-In this module we will take the raw JSON data we ingested in Module 2 and transform it into strongly-typed data, at ingestion time, using the queries we developped in module 1.
+In this module we will take the raw JSON data we setup for continuous ingestion in Module 2 and continuously transform it into strongly-typed data, using the queries we developped in module 1.

-*   Create Stored Function
-*   Setup update policies
+Objectives:

+*   Get strong-type table populated in near-real time

 Go to [module 3 instructions](module-3).